 BOLLYWOOD FEAST

-Serve the Bombay potatoes alongside the chicken slices.
+Serve the Bombay potatoes alongside the Chicken slices.
 Spoon over the homemade raita.
 Make a bed of the rinsed green leaves, top with the garlicky green beans, and sprinkle over crispy onions.
 Delish, Chef!